rking8888/kotkl-next/README.md

 To use the fantasy integration you will need to visit /yahoo:

 1. At the top of the page, you should see a status.
 If you are already connected, you're good to go!
 2. If you aren't connected, there should be a button for you to connect.
 If you are on preview/production, the page should reload and you should now see the status change to connected.
-You can skip to Accessing Yahoo Fantasy API below.
+You can skip to "Accessing Yahoo Fantasy API" below.

 If you are doing this locally, you will need to do the following: